Solefield Review

 SPORTS

-The school has a strong sporting calling card for its size – using all the facilities on its doorstep in Sevenoaks, with expert coaches in specialist sports.
-For Cross Country, pupils are accompanied to neaby Knole Park, sports fields at West Heath are 10 minutes walk away (or a short minibus ride for little legs) and Sports Day takes place at Sevenoaks School, literally just over the road.
+For Cross Country, pupils are accompanied to nearby Knole Park, sports fields are a short walk (or a short minibus ride for little legs) and Sports Day takes place at Sevenoaks School, literally just over the road.

 ART & DESIGN